-The Practice Incentives Program (PIP) is aimed at supporting general practice activities that encourage continuing improvements, quality care, enhance capacity, and improve access and health outcomes for patients.
+The Practice Incentives Programme (PIP) is aimed at supporting general practice activities that encourage continuing improvements, quality care, enhance capacity, and improve access and health outcomes for patients.

-We administer the Practice Incentives Program (PIP) on behalf of the Department of Health.
+We administer the Practice Incentives Programme (PIP) on behalf of the Department of Health.
 The PIP consists of 10 individual incentives.

 Registering and applying

 Your practice may be eligible for PIP if it:

 - meets the PIP definition of an 'open practice'